SDKexplorer/.NET_Timespan_for_Typescript/README.md

-# .NET Timespan To Typescript
+# .NET Timespan for Typescript

 A sample project that includes my version of <b> .NET Core's Timespan class definition for Typescript. </b>